sebasetian/vidjot/README.md

 # vidjot
-a video website app built with node.js and mongoldb
+a video website app built with node.js and mongodb